Cascadia (board game): Gameplay

 In Cascadia, which is set in the Cascadia region of the Pacific Northwest, players select one of the four available combinations of habitat and wildlife tokens to add to their existing habitat tokens.
 If three or four wildlife tokens are identical, players may choose to replace the four wildlife tokens with new ones.
-Habitat tokens must be placed adjacent to an existing habitat token, whereas a wildlife token are placed on a habitat token with the matching terrain.
+Habitat tokens must be placed adjacent to an existing habitat token, whereas a wildlife token is placed on a habitat token with the matching terrain.
 After each turn, habitat and wildlife tokens are replenished; once all habitat tokens are used, the game ends, and players earn points based on contiguous habitat tile corridor groups and varying wildlife scoring cards with different scoring goals for each wildlife depending on their behaviour.
 For example, victory points are rewarded for bears if their wildlife tokens are grouped together, but foxes gain victory points based on a combination of prey species.
 The game also has additional scenarios and minor goal alterations.